-As a result of facing tighter emissions at the dawn of the new millennium, Nissan pulled the plug on their ever-popular VH range of V8 engines in favor of the VK series.
+Facing tighter emissions at the dawn of the new millennium, Nissan pulled the plug on its ever-popular VH range of V8 engines in favor of the VK series.

 You’d think the new VK V8s would follow in the footsteps of the old VH line-up, but Nissan decided to base the new engines on their tried and true VQ V6 platform.

 Even though the VK45DE didn’t garner as much attention as the famous, all-alloy, oversquare 4.5 L V8, the VH45DE, it’s still a cracker of a motor that made its way into some of Nissan’s most successful cars.

 In this guide, we’ll discuss the specs, reliability info, and some of the common problems you can expect from the VK45DE engine.

 Production years: 2001-2010

 Fuel system: Multi-Point Fuel Injection